FitzwilliamMuseum/egyptiancoffins/_testcatalogue/E_W_66a.md

 (this was observed under PLM and thought to be calcite from ground limestone), which is used as a background to the hieroglyphs and figures.
 A red under-drawing is visible in places.
-A faint red outline of the cowÕs front proper left leg is visible adjacent to its finished position indicating an alteration to the drawing.
+A faint red outline of the cow’s front proper left leg is visible adjacent to its finished position indicating an alteration to the drawing.
 This and other pigments were also examined with PLM to attempt identification, though the results are yet to be confirmed by other analytical techniques (XRF